actionml/harness/install.md

  5. Python sdk (included with the Harness Server AML repo)

 ## Repositories
-For Harness 0.3.0+ These are split into 3 GitHub repositories. `git clone` these into separate direcories.
+For Harness 0.3.0+ These are split into 3 GitHub repositories.

- 1. [Harness](https://github.com/actionml/harness/tree/release/0.3.0-SNAPSHOT): rest-server + Engines + Python CLI + Python SDK
+ 1. [Harness](https://github.com/actionml/harness): rest-server + Engines + Python CLI + Python SDK
  2. [Harness-Auth-Server](https://github.com/actionml/harness-auth-server): this is quite stable and has had no major changes for since 1/2018 and so is less subject to change
- 3. The [Harness-Java-SDK](https://github.com/actionml/harness-java-sdk/tree/release/0.3.0-SNAPSHOT) only supports Events and Queries and so is also stable and not very likely to change
+ 3. The [Harness Java-SDK](https://github.com/actionml/harness-java-sdk) only supports Events and Queries and so is also stable and not very likely to change

 For a guide to using IntelliJ for debugging see [Debugging with IntelliJ](debugging_with_intellij.md).

 ## General Requirements

- - Java 8, this should be installed as a dependency of Scala 2.11 but install it if needed, make sure to get the "JDK" version not just the "JRE".
+ - **Java 8:** this should be installed as a dependency of Scala 2.11 but install it if needed, make sure to get the "JDK" version not just the "JRE".
 Also add your JAVA_HOME to the environment
- - Scala 2.11, install using `apt-get`, `yum`, or `brew`
+ - **Scala 2.11:** install using `apt-get`, `yum`, or `brew`
- - Boost 1.55.0 or higher is fine.
+ - **Boost 1.55.0:** or higher is fine.
 This is only for Vowpal Wabbit
- - Git
+ - **Git**
- - MongoDB 3.6+ or 4.x, this may require a newer version than in the distro package repos, so check MongoDB docs for installation.
+ - **MongoDB 4+:** this may require a newer version than in the distro package repos, so check MongoDB docs for installation.
 These instructions [install Mongo 4.0 on Ubuntu 14.04 thru 18.04](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)
+ - **Other:** Each Engine or component may have its own requirements, see each below.

 ## The Contextual Bandit